Astronomy 101

 What happens to Protons and Electrons when a Neutron star forms?
 At some point gravity overcomes the Pauli Exclusion Principle ( I assume) and they are all forced together.
 What happens in the proc...

-What really supports neutron stars? - Physics Stack Exchange
+Size and density of neutron stars - Physics Stack Exchange

 Is the speed of sound almost as high as the speed of light in neutron ...